Peter Lawford: Metro-Goldwyn-Mayer

 Lawford's first leading role came in Son of Lassie (1945), a big hit.
+According to Filmink "Metro used Lawford mostly in one of two ways.
+First, as a handsome male prop for female stars in musicals" and "second male lead in supporting bigger stars, playing best friends, love rivals, etc."

 Lawford appeared in a Kathryn Grayson-June Allyson musical, Two Sisters from Boston (1946).
 At 20th Century-Fox, Ernst Lubitsch cast him in Cluny Brown (1946) where he was billed after Charles Boyer and Jennifer Jones.
 He won a Modern Screen magazine readers' poll as the most popular actor in Hollywood of 1946.
 His fan mail jumped to thousands of letters a week.
 With actors such as Clark Gable and James Stewart away at war, Lawford was recognised as a new romantic lead on the MGM lot.

 Lawford starred in My Brother Talks to Horses (1947) along with Jackie Butch Jenkins.
 The film was an early work of Fred Zinnemann and was a box office disappointment.
 Lawford was reunited with Grayson in It Happened in Brooklyn (1947), which also starred Frank Sinatra.
 Lawford received rave reviews for his work in the film, while Sinatra's were lukewarm.